Telecommunications Infrastructure (Relief from Non-Domestic Rates) Act 2018

 Overview

 This bill amends the Telecommunications Infrastructure (Relief from Non-Domestic Rates) Bill, extending the timeframe for relief from business rates for telecommunications infrastructure.
-This means that certain businesses will continue to receive tax breaks for a longer period than originally planned.
+Essentially, it delays the end date for certain tax breaks for companies involved in providing telecommunications services.

 Description